Why you should listen to flight safety demos

 What is the key advice?

-Demonstrations, sometimes in video or just in-person format, contain information on what to do in the event of an unlikely, but ultimately possible, emergency situation.
+Demonstrations, whether shown in video format or demonstrated by flight attendants, contain information on what to do in the event of an unlikely, but ultimately possible, emergency situation.

 Each airline and aircraft has different evacuation procedures and equipment, so experts say it is always important to watch each one.